-Before you buy a baby monitor, it's important to know that there are two styles of audio baby monitors, analog and digital, and each has their own advantages and disadvantages.
+Before shopping for a baby monitor, it's important to know that there are two different types of audio baby monitors, analog and digital, and each has their own advantages and disadvantages.
+Which one you choose can depend on your budget, the size and location of your home, and what other kinds of electronics you use at home regularly.

 Analog Baby Monitors